-In consideration for entering into the Purchase Agreement, concurrently with the execution of the Purchase Agreement, the Company issued to Aspire Capital 304,457 shares of the Company's common stock.
-The shares of common stock issued as consideration were valued at approximately \$347,000.
+In consideration for entering into the 2017 Purchase Agreement, concurrently with the execution of the 2017 Purchase Agreement, the Company issued to Aspire Capital 304,457 shares of the Company's common stock.
+The shares of common stock issued as consideration were valued at approximately \$347,000, based on the closing price per share of the Company's common stock on the date the shares were issued.
 This amount and related expenses of approximately \$78,000, which total approximately \$425,000, were recorded as deferred costs.
-The unamortized amount of deferred costs of approximately \$203,000 and \$238,000 at March 31, 2020 and September 30, 2019, respectively, is included in other assets on the accompanying unaudited condensed consolidated balance sheets.
+All deferred costs related to the 2017 Purchase Agreementhave been amortized to additional paid-in capital as of June 30, 2020.
+The unamortized amount of deferred costs related to the 2017 Purchase Agreement of \$238,000 at September 30, 2019 is included in other assets on the accompanying unaudited condensed consolidated balance sheet.